 Pigeons are not to be kept within a caravan, any land that has a group dwelling or multiple dwellings.
 The holder of this licence must also keep pigeons on land greater than 600 metres squared, unless otherwise approved by the council.

-Poultry can be kept in a residential area without this licence if they number less than thirteen (maximum of two ducks), are housed appropriately and they are enclosed securely.
-You will require this licence if you intend to keep more than twenty-five poultry in a special rural area or more than fifty poultry in a rural area.
+Poultry can be kept in a residential area without this licence if they number maximum of 12 (maximum of two ducks), are housed appropriately, and they are enclosed securely.
+You will need this licence if you intend to keep more than twenty-five poultry in a special rural area or more than fifty poultry in a rural area.